dgraph-io/badger/README.md

 with the key to aid in interpreting or decoding the key-value pair.
 User metadata can be set using the `Txn.SetWithMeta()` API method.

+`Txn.SetEntry()` can be used to set the key, value, user metatadata and TTL, all at once.

 ### Iterating over keys
 To iterate over keys, we can use an `Iterator`, which can be obtained using the `Txn.NewIterator()` method.
 Iteration happens in byte-wise lexicographical sorting